nko2005/booking-project/README.md

-# Flask Login Project
+# Flask Booking Project

-This project is a Flask-based web application that implements user authentication and login functionality.
+This project is a Flask-based web application that implements user authentication and login functionality to create a larger and more complicated flight booking system.

 ## Installation